-When a selection owner receives a SelectionRequest(target==MULTIPLE) request, the contents of the property named in the request will be a list of atom pairs: the first atom naming a target and the second naming a property (None is not valid here).
+When a selection owner receives a SelectionRequest (target==MULTIPLE) request, the contents of the property named in the request will be a list of atom pairs: the first atom naming a target and the second naming a property ( None is not valid here).
 The effect should be as if the owner had received a sequence of SelectionRequest events (one for each atom pair) except that:

-- The owner should reply with a SelectionNotify only when all the requested conversions have been performed. - If the owner fails to convert the target named by an atom in the MULTIPLE property, it should replace that atom in the property with None.
+- The owner should reply with a SelectionNotify only when all the requested conversions have been performed. - If the owner fails to convert the target named by an atom in the MULTIPLE property, it should replace that atom in the property with None .

 The entries in a MULTIPLE property must be processed in the order they appear in the property.
-For further information, see section 2.6.3.
+For further information, see the section called "Selection Targets with Side Effects".